anywhichway/benchtest/README.md

 		// keys with data or functions as values, "this" inside of cycle and test functions },
 	start: function, // optional, runs when benchmarking starts
-	before: function, // optional, runs when each suite starts
+	before: function(suiteName), // optional, runs when each suite starts
 	between: function, // optional, runs between each suite
-	after: function, // optional, runs when each suite ends
+	after: function(suiteName), // optional, runs when each suite ends
 	end: function,  //optional, runs when benchmarkin is complete
 	suites: {
 		<suiteName>: {